Perhaps no American state's economy has been devastated by Covid-19 worse than Hawaii's.

 Starting October 15, tourists may again visit Hawaii—as long as they carry negative Covid-19 test results obtained within the previous 72 hours.

 The state is still working out details to explain how tourists will know whether their tests meet the guidelines.
 At the moment, the Hawaii Tourism Authority's announcement page says travelers must take "an FDA-approved nucleic acid amplification test (NAAT), performed using a nasal swab" and "show proof of negative test results from a CLIA certified laboratory."
+Tourists must present the result at the airport before their flight takes off for the Aloha State.

 Hawaii News Now reports the state has contracted with the CVS pharmacy chain and the Kaiser Permanente insurance group to provide travelers with tests at their own expense.